 We’ve gradually begun taking a different approach, adding some things to the class that we’ve only talked about in the past.
 I’d like to take this opportunity to share some of them with you now.

-Caitlin is still leading our intermediate group and I continue to instruct our begginers, but we’ve added much more to the class in addition to Irish language.
+Caitlin is still leading our intermediate group and I continue to instruct our beginners, but we’ve added much more to the class in addition to the Irish language.
 Our main focus will always be an introduction to the language and developing conversational skills, but we’ve decided to make Irish history and culture a part of the class as well.

 Shiela Ives has been giving short presentations weekly on a variety of topics, such as Irish place names, the history of the language, and the sean nós style of singing, just to name a few.

-We also have our own “musical director,”.Moyra Michelle is originally from Sligo, and joined our group to stay up on her Irish.
+We also have our own “musical director,”.Moyra Michelle is originally from Sligo and joined our group to stay up on her Irish.
 She has been a welcome addition to the class.

 One evening she asked if she might teach the class a song in Irish and quickly wrote out the lyrics and phonetic spelling on our whiteboard.
 Moyra has an infectious enthusiasm that is impossible not to get caught up in.
 I was amazed as she had forty-five people singing along with her as we learned “Oscail do Chroí.